rundeck/docs/docs/administration/configuration/gui-customization.md

 - Example: ```(Default: true)```
 - min version: 4.2.0

-Enable/disable the public key GUI download option in the Key Storage
+Enable/disable the public key GUI download option in the Key Storage.
+Set the value to `false` to disable the download/view option.
+By default, the attribute is set `true`.

 ## Other Customizations
 The `rundeck.gui.errorpage.hidestacktrace` can also be set to true via a Java system property defined at system startup: